Wally: Batched Private Nearest Neighbor Search at Scale: Baseline Private Protocol with High Communication

-\paragraph{Clustering based nearest neighbors search.} The server has a database of $N$ entries, where each entry consists of a document such as text or image and a bit string of associated metadata.
-In the offline phase, the server maps each document to the corresponding embedding.
-At the time of a query, the client embeds the query into an embedding.
-Once the client’s query and the server’s documents are represented as embeddings, the client’s objective is to identify the nearest server embedding and its associated metadata.
-Finding the exact nearest neighbor is computationally expensive even in an insecure environment.
-Therefore, we utilize an approximate nearest neighbor algorithm using clustering to find the most relevant documents to the client’s query.
-The protocol has the following flow: \begin{itemize} \item \textbf{Initialization.} At initialization, the server divides the document embeddings into $K$ clusters using $K$-means clustering, a heuristic-based technique that partitions data into $K$ disjoint clusters $C_1,\cdots, C_K$, and outputs these clusters and their centroid embeddings $c_1,\cdots, c_K$.
+\textbf{Clustering-based nearest neighbors search.} The server stores $N$ entries, each containing a document (e.g., text or image) and associated metadata.
+In the offline phase, the server maps each document to its embedding.
+During a query, the client embeds its input and seeks the nearest server embedding and corresponding metadata.
+Similar to previous PNN protocols, \name\ employs a clustering-based approximate nearest-neighbor search to retrieve relevant results efficiently.
+The protocol has the following flow: \begin{itemize} \item \textbf{Initialization.} At initialization, the server divides the document embeddings into $K$ clusters using $K$-means clustering, a heuristic-based technique that partitions data into $K$ disjoint clusters $\{C_i\}_{i = 1}^K$, and outputs these clusters and their centroid embeddings $\{c_i\}_{i = 1}^K$.
 The server also divides the document metadata into the same clusters.
-The server sends the centroid embeddings to the client. \item \textbf{Query.} To make a query, the client first locally finds $\Delta$ clusters nearest to the query embedding $C'_1,\cdots,C'_{\Delta}$.
-For this, the client computes a cosine similarity between the query and each of the centroid embeddings and picks clusters whose centroid has the highest similarity. \item \textbf{Response.} The client then sends the nearest clusters $C'_1,\cdots,C'_{\Delta}$ to the server.
-The server responds by sending the embeddings and their metadata in clusters $C'_1,\cdots,C'_{\Delta}$ to the client. \item \textbf{Local computation.} The client locally computes cosine similarity between the query embedding and each embedding in clusters $C'_1,\cdots,C'_1={\Delta}$, sorts the scores to find the closest embedding, and the corresponding metadata. \end{itemize}
+The server sends the centroid embeddings to the client. \item \textbf{Query.} To make a query, the client first locally finds $\Delta$ clusters nearest to the query embedding, $C'_1,\cdots,C'_{\Delta}$.
+For this, the client locally computes the cosine similarity between the query and each of the centroid embeddings and picks clusters whose centroid has the highest similarity.
+The client then sends the nearest clusters $C'_1,\cdots, C'_{\Delta}$ to the server. \item \textbf{Response.} The server responds by sending all the embeddings and their metadata in clusters $ C'_1,\cdots, C'_{\Delta}$ to the client. \item \textbf{Local client computation.} The client locally computes cosine similarity between the query embedding and each embedding in clusters $ C'_1,\cdots, C'_{\Delta}$, sorts the scores to find the closest embedding, and retrieves the corresponding metadata. \end{itemize}

-The clustering provides a trade-off between performance and accuracy; generally, increasing the number of clusters improves the performance (reduces server computation and response size).
-However, it degrades the accuracy because there is a higher chance that a potential nearest neighbor is missed.
-Therefore, finding a balance is important for the overall usability of the system.
+Clustering trades accuracy for performance: more clusters reduce computation and response size, but increase the chance of missing the true nearest neighbor.
+Hence, choosing an appropriate number of clusters is crucial for system usability.